Ex-Vatican treasurer Pell freed from jail, acquitted of sex offences

 “I hold no ill will toward my accuser, I do not want my acquittal to add to the hurt and bitterness so many feel; there is certainly hurt and bitterness enough,” Pell said in a statement shortly before he was driven away from the maximum security Barwon Prison near Melbourne.

-The Vatican had no immediate comment on a verdict that comes in the middle of Holy Week, the period leading up to Easter, the most important day in the Christian calendar.
+The verdict comes in the middle of Holy Week, the period leading up to Easter, the most important day in the Christian calendar.

+“I would like to pray today for all those people who suffer unjust sentences resulting from intransigence (against them),” Francis said, speaking extemporaneously at the start of the Mass.

-Pope Francis, who appointed Pell to overhaul the Vatican’s vast finances in 2014, said previously he would comment only after all avenues of appeal had been exhausted.
+The pope appointed Pell to overhaul the Vatican’s vast finances in 2014 and has withheld comment on the case through the trial and appeals.

-The Survivors Network of those Abused by Priests (SNAP) said it was “dismayed and heartbroken” by the outcome.
+The Survivors Network of those Abused by Priests (SNAP) said it was “dismayed and heartbroken” by the verdict.

 “This is a disappointing ruling that only exacerbates the mistrust survivors feel,” SNAP Australia said in a statement.